raspberrypilearning/hows-your-day/en/step_2.md

 --- /task ---

-### Choosing a mood for the day
+### Select a mood

-You want to make sure that your program asks the user about their day and they can choose from your set options.
+Your program should the ask user about their day by letting them choose from set options.

-For any mood chosen, you can then give them a response activity or show them a response.

-You can use input gestures to help the user choose their mood.

 --- task ---

 Add instructions (using the `show string`{:class='microbitbasic'}) to the `on start`{:class='microbitbasic'} block.

+The instructions should tell the user how to select each mood.

-This will help the user know what gestures to use.
+This will help the user know what gestures to use to input their mood.

 [[[microbit-text]]]

+Remember: scrolling text on a micro:bit takes a long time so keep your text short.

 --- /task ---